Abigail Ratchford Sends Instagram Into Meltdown With Underboob Selfie In See-Through White Lingerie

 “Can we say both??” one fan asked.

-“Freaking Both, Fabulous,” a third fan wrote before adding a string of emojis to their comment.
+“Freaking Both, Fabulous,” a third fan wrote before adding a string of emoji to their comment.

-Others just ignored the question altogether and focused on complimenting Abigail and most of those comments were also filled with emojis.
+Others just ignored the question altogether and focused on complimenting Abigail.
+Most of those comments were also filled with emoji.

 But one fan thought this was their opportunity to ask Abigail for her hand in marriage.

-“Will you marry me?” they asked.
 As of writing, the buxom model still hadn’t answered the question.

 This isn’t the first time that the 27-year-old stunner has shown off underboob on Instagram before.
-As The Inquisitr reported, she recently uploaded a photo of her herself where she’s in red lingerie with a lacy bra that would definitely violate Instagram’s nudity policy if it was even a smidge skimpier.
+As The Inquisitr reported, she recently uploaded a photo of her herself where she posed in red lingerie with a lacy bra that would definitely violate Instagram’s nudity policy if it was even a smidge skimpier.

 That photo has accumulated over 73,000 likes and over 1,000 comments since the day it was posted.
 Abigail receives the same adulation from her fans that she gets on every post.

-But one fan asked a critical question, that a lot of other Abigal Ratchford fans were likely wondering about too.
+But one fan asked a critical question that a lot of other Abigail Ratchford fans were likely wondering about as well.

 “How much lingerie do you own?” they asked.